BrutPitt/glChAoS.P/readme.md

 CMake use the enclosed built version of GLFW (actual development branch v.3.3)

-To build glChAoSP on OS X, from `./src` folder, call `sh buildParticles.sh OSX` (recommended use).
+To build glChAoSP on OS X, from `./src` folder, call `sh build_glChAoSP.sh OSX` (recommended use).

-If you need to build also GLFW the `buildOSX.sh` script is provided as helper: it call `buildGLFW.sh OSX` (to build/erbuild GLFW) and  `buildParticles.sh OSX` sequentially.
+If you need to build also GLFW the `buildOSX.sh` script is provided as helper: it call `buildGLFW.sh OSX` (to build/erbuild GLFW) and  `build_glChAoSP.sh OSX` sequentially.

 Or use `sh buildGLFW.sh OSX` from ./src directory, or build GLFW directly from `./src/src/libs/glfw`